-For quenching experiments and experiments in which the ionic strength was varied, lithium chloride, calcium chloride, and DMSO were obtained from Aldrich and used as received.
-Following the work of Chen et al., we chose methyl viologen (MV2+, see Fig. 1 for chemical structure) as a quencher that forms a strong static complex with MPS-PPV in water.
-Since MV2+ is not soluble in DMSO, however, we used a triamine-substituted fullerene derivative (triammonium pyrrolidinofullerene, TAPF, see Figure 1 for chemical structure) as the quencher in our DMSO experiments.
-The synthesis of TAPF is summarized in Scheme II.
+For quenching experiments and experiments in which the ionic strength was varied, lithium chloride, calcium chloride and DMSO were obtained from Aldrich Following the work of Chen et al. and used as received.
+[37], we chose methyl viologen (MV^{2+} , see Fig. 1 for chemical structure) as a quencher that forms a strong static complex with MPS-PPV in water.
+Since MV^{2+} is not soluble in DMSO, however, we used a triamine-substituted fullerene derivative (triammonium pyrrolidinofullerene (TAPF), see Fig. 1 for chemical structure) as the quencher in our DMSO experiments.
+The synthesis of TAPF is summarized in Scheme 2.
 Commercially available 1,4-diammonium-butan-2-one hydrochloride 4 was protected by Boc2O to afford ketone 5 in moderate yield.
 Subsequent Prato [3+2] cycloaddition to C60 with 5 in a sealed tube with glycine and chlorobenzene produced the fulleropyrrolidine adduct 6.
 The two t-butyl carbamate groups on 6 were easily removed by stirring in conc.
-HCl and THF mixture for 2 hours to afford TAPF quantitatively.
+HCl and THF mixture for 2 h to afford TAPF quantitatively.